OysterKing/Final-Year-Project/README.md

 26/10/15:
 Edited the pcap reader to deal with error packets that are sent from address 0.0.0.0 to 255.255.255.255.
 I put in a small check to see if a packet is an ARP packet and I plan to accomodate these packets.
 The translator has been tested on a pcap file containing packets captured after a pingall command and works.

+27/10/15:
+Changed pcapReader so I can now parse packets caught during an iperf command and count how many are udp and tcp.